AdaptiveConsulting/RfqStateMachine/README.md

 ```
 [gist](https://gist.github.com/odeheurles/911258d648ceb3f1eaba)

-This is very much CQRS style: a view model can call the RequestQuote, Cancel and Execute methods which act as Commands and internally fire events.
+This is very much CQRS style: a view model can call the `RequestQuote`, `Cancel` and `Execute` methods which act as commands and internally fire events.
 Don't get confused by 'Command' and 'Event', they are the same, it's just that in the context of CQRS we talk about commands and for state machine I've use the term event from the beginning (we could use message as well if we want).

 The view model also subscribes to the Updates stream which will notify when the state machine transitions and provide the relevant data (a quote, an execution report, etc).